systematically-design/tokenScript-Documentation/src/docs/01-getting-started/02-quick-start-app.md

 ### Bottom Panel: Visualizations

 When you create scales (like color scales or typography scales), visualizations appear here automatically.
-You'll learn more about these in the [Visualizations Guide](../02-using-the-app/04-visualizations.md).
+You'll learn more about these in the Visualizations section.

 ## Creating Your First Token